 And here's more Horton Smith trivia: According to the World Golf Hall of Fame, Smith is believed to be the first professional to use a sand wedge in competition.
 He used it in 1930, and even passed one on to Bobby Jones, which Jones used in winning the British Open that year.
 (Smith's sand wedge had a concave face and was soon banned by the USGA; Gene Sarazen later invented the "modern" sand wedge.)

-Smith turned professional in 1926, and in 1928 won his first pro title, the Oklahoma Open.
+Smith turned professional in 1926, at age 18, and in 1928 won his first pro title, the Oklahoma Open.
+He won six tournaments that today are credited as PGA Tour wins before turning 21, which remains the tour record.
 Smith's real coming out happened in 1929, when he won eight times and finished second another six times on the PGA Tour.
-His last PGA Tour victory came in 1941.
+His last PGA Tour victory was in 1941.

-Following his retirement from competition, Smith became chairman of the PGA Tour's competition committee, then served as president of the PGA of American from 1952-54.
+Following his retirement from competition, Smith became chairman of the PGA Tour's competition committee, then served as president of the PGA of America from 1952-54.